Flexible: gain a postgraduate certificate, diploma, masters or doctorate qualification

 Course outline and what you will study

 The Doctor of Hearing Therapy course can be broken into four stages.
 You have the option of taking each of the four stages in order, or it is possible to exit the course at any of the stages, enabling you to be flexible with your level of commitment at the outset.
-It is also possible to take any of the following modules independently as they are offered as part of the School of Life and Health Sciences Continuing Professional Development portfolio.
+It is also possible to take any of the following modules independently as they are offered as part of the College of Health and Life Sciences Continuing Professional Development portfolio.

 The programme is based on blended-learning to enable it to be conducted while you remain in practice and applying the knowledge you gain from lectures to complete you assignments and case records based on theory and evidence-based practice.

 The number of taught elements taken at any time is flexible: